 The information on Smart Traveller has a major impact on your travel insurance policy coverage.

-Insurers will generally not provide cover if you visit destinations that have a travel warning in place of ‘reconsider your need to travel’ or ‘do not travel’.
+Insurers will generally not provide cover if you visit destinations that have a travel warning in place of ‘Do Not Travel’.

 It is important that you read your Product Disclosure Statement (PDS) and ensure your travel insurer provides cover for the destination you are travelling to.
 Not all destinations will be covered.